Danny’s DNA Discoveries – Tricholoma of the PNW

 Tricholoma lutescens WA - being newly described as our local species long mistakenly called T. sulphurescens.
 It is of typical Tricholoma stature, not slender, mostly white but turning yellow where handled or in age and smells like coconut.

-Tricholoma aff. stiparophyllum © Buck McAdoo, Tricholoma lutescens © Andrew Parker
+Tricholoma 'stiparophyllum PNW05' © Buck McAdoo, Tricholoma lutescens © Andrew Parker

 Coal tar odor, dry white-yellow caps - clade 7

-Tricholoma aff. sulphureum III - brown cap, but yellow elsewhere.
-Brown capped versions have long mistakenly been called Tricholoma bufonium EU.
+Tricholoma 'sulphureum PNW06' - brown cap, but bright yellow elsewhere, mistakenly called Tricholoma bufonium EU in the past.
 Nobody knows what the real Tricholoma sulphureum is in Europe, but this is a sister species to possibility number 3.
-Both collection photos have a brown cap.
-Now, this is where it gets interesting.
 In the EU there doesn't seem to be genetic significance in whether or not the cap is yellow or brown.
-But so far, "aff. bryogenum" may have a yellow cap or a brown cap, and this one "aff sulphureum III" seems to have a brown cap.
-We need more collections of both to figure out if this is significant.
-If this species can also have a yellow cap, then this species could also be Tricholoma odorum.

 Celery odor, dry cap - clade 5